 Positioning the Company for Growth

-Anticipating increased output in response to demand in 2019, Barrow-Agee Labs has reorganized their leadership team to accommodate growth and provide better opportunities for advancement for team members.
+Anticipating increased output in response to demand in 2019, Barrow-Agee Labs has reorganized their leadership team to invest in the future, accommodate growth, and provide better opportunities for advancement for team members.

 “We recognized untapped leadership talents of our existing team members and decided to better utilize them,” Beers said.
 “We believe this will help build our business by providing accurate and precise test results, on time, and position us for future growth by expanding our leadership team and positioning new leaders for the future.”